 Patients often report relief of symptoms such as hot flashes, mood swings, vaginal dryness, and decreased sex drive after starting BHRT, sometimes noticing improvements within a few weeks.
 The ability to adjust doses precisely helps in managing symptoms effectively while minimizing possible side effects.

-Additionally, some individuals prefer BHRT because it uses hormones derived from natural plant sources like soy and wild yam, which can feel like a more natural approach to hormone therapy.
+Some individuals also prefer BHRT because it uses hormones derived from natural plant sources like soy and wild yam, which can feel like a more natural approach to hormone therapy.

 Frequently Asked Questions (FAQ) About BHRT vs HRT